harness/ff-python-server-sdk/README.md

 ### Setup a Target
 The client will evaluate a flag and return the value.
 A target must be provided for the evaluation.
 If no special [target rules](https://ngdocs.harness.io/article/xf3hmxbaji-targeting-users-with-flags) have been added in the feature flag service for the target, then the flag defaults will be returned.
-To create a target do the following - provide an identifier and (optionally) a friendly name:
+To create a target do the following - provide an identifier and (optionally) a friendly name.
+When the client authenticates with the feature flag service it will automatically register the target if it doesn't exist:
 ```python
     target = Target(identifier='mytarget', name="FriendlyName")
 ```